AdrieanKhisbe/diractions/README.md

 ### Hello Diraction
 Suppose that I have a hypothetical `favdir` and `mydir` directories that i use a alot.
 Here are a simple scenario: you go in `favdir`, see what file there is then copy one in `mydir` using the variable.
-Then I check it has been copied to the directory with `mydir ls`, then go in one of mydir subdirectory
+Then I check it has been copied to the directory with `mydir ls`, then go in one of mydir subdirectory.

 ```sh
 [~]           >> favdir                  # jumping in diraction folder